-Those continuing on our Big Bend journey can look forward to more amazing birds, fantastic scenery, and West Texas hospitality.
+Those continuing on our Texas Coast journey can look forward to more amazing birds, fantastic scenery, and Texas hospitality.
 Book the two tours and we'll pay the air between them, up to \$100!
-Accommodation at Neal's Lodge (B) Guide Pat Lueders

-Pat Lueders has been leading birding trips in the St. Louis area and Midwest for over 10 years.
-A love of traveling has taken her to many countries of the world and most of the US, often with Naturalist Journeys' trips.
-When not out birding, she is the coordinator of volunteers for a number of Citizen Science projects partnering with many agencies including U.S. Fish & Wildlife, U.S. Army Corps of Engineers, National Audubon, National Trumpeter Swan Society, and Missouri Department of Conservation.
-Pat serves on the boards of St. Louis Audubon & Audubon Society of Missouri and is on a bird banding team.
-Cost of the Journey Plan Ahead!
+Cost of the Journey

+Plan Ahead!

 Protect yourself with Allianz Travel Insurance.
 Their website will show a grid of tour cost and your age category for you to make selections.
 As of January 2017, Naturalist Journeys pays 100% of your flight carbon offset.

+Travel Information

-Travel Information Plan to arrive in San Antonio no later than 2:00 PM on April 13.
+Plan to arrive in San Antonio no later than 2:00 PM on April 11 to gather by 3:00.
 Since San Antonio is a fun city with a lot of historical interest and the Riverwalk, we have planned the journey so you can enjoy a weekend there either before or after as part of your vacation if you wish.
-Plan to depart after NOON on April 18.
+Plan to depart after NOON on April 16.

 Special Offer!

-If you opt to pair this Texas Hill Country tour with our Texas Big Bend tour and we'll reimburse your connecting flight up to \$100.
+If you opt to pair this Texas Hill Country tour with our Texas Coast tour and we'll reimburse your connecting flight up to \$100.
 Talk to us for details.

-Cost of the Journey The cost of this journey is \$2090 DBL / \$2390 SGL, from San Antonio, TX, and includes all accommodations, meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+Cost of the Journey

+The cost of this journey is \$2190 DBL / \$2490 SGL, from San Antonio, TX, and includes all accommodations, meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
 The cost is based on a minimum number of 6 participants, with fewer a small group surcharge (typically \$100 - \$300) may apply.

 The cost does not include transportation to or from your home to San Antonio, or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities, or beverages from the bar.

+Photo Credits

-Photo Credits Golden-cheeked Warbler, Tom Dove (TD); Penstemon, Bob Behrstock (BB); Two-barred Flasher, BB; Crested Caracaras, Peg Abbott (PA); Frio River at Neal's Lodge, BB; Harris's Hawks, PA; Coppery Dancer, BB; Black-capped Vireo, TD; Sunset at Neal's Lodge, Naturalist Journeys Stock (NJS); Green Kingfisher, Carlos Sanchez (CS); Hill Country Group, NJS; Bullock's Oriole, PA; Painted Bunting, NJS; Exploring Lost Maples, BB; Summer Tanager, Sandy Sorkin; Blue Bonnets, BB; Pyrrhuloxia, Delsa Anderl; Frio Bat Cave, NJS; Black-chinned Hummingbird, PA; Green Kingfisher, PA; Hill Country Scenic, PA; Yellow Prick Poppy, BB; Armadillo, NJS; Eastern Screech Owl, BB; Canyon Wren, CS.
+Golden-cheeked Warbler, Tom Dove (TD); Penstemon, Bob Behrstock (BB); Two-barred Flasher, BB; Crested Caracaras, Peg Abbott (PA); Frio River at Neal's Lodge, BB; Harris's Hawks, PA; Coppery Dancer, BB; Black-capped Vireo, TD; Sunset at Neal's Lodge, Naturalist Journeys Stock (NJS); Green Kingfisher, Carlos Sanchez (CS); Hill Country Group, NJS; Bullock's Oriole, PA; Painted Bunting, NJS; Exploring Lost Maples, BB; Summer Tanager, Sandy Sorkin; Blue Bonnets, BB; Pyrrhuloxia, Delsa Anderl; Frio Bat Cave, NJS; Black-chinned Hummingbird, PA; Green Kingfisher, PA; Hill Country Scenic, PA; Yellow Prick Poppy, BB; Armadillo, NJS; Eastern Screech Owl, BB.

 Naturalist Journeys, LLC is an equal opportunity service provider and committed to the goal of ensuring equal opportunity for all in employment and program delivery.